-In the Saronic Gulf and the Cyclades, the tidal range is so small that it can be disregarded.
+The tidal range in the Saronic Gulf and the Cyclades is so small that it can be disregarded.
 The water level in this area is also more influenced by the wind than by the tides.

 In the Ionian Sea, the tidal range is likewise unremarkable at 0.1 to 0.5 meters.
 The surface current here flows counterclockwise towards the north along the coast.

 It then turns west and flows south along the Italian coast.
-Throughout its course, the current is rarely stronger than one to one-and-a-half knots.
+The current is rarely stronger throughout its course than one to one-and-a-half knots.
 Only in the narrow sea channels, such as at Preveza, can it rise to up to three knots.

 In the eastern Mediterranean, sea level height is generally influenced more by the wind than by the tides.
-The air pressure also has an effect on the water depths.
-The following applies: High air pressure and offshore wind lower the sea level, low air pressure and onshore wind cause it to rise.
+The air pressure also affects the water depths.
+The following applies: High air pressure and offshore wind lower the sea level, and low air pressure and onshore wind cause it to rise.